grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "It _was_ deserted when this chart was made.
 And the current residents would probably prefer the charts remain labeled that way.
 But over the last ten years or so, a small depot was built there.
 Look..."
 She took the grease pencil and drew a lightweight but long line across hundreds of miles of ocean.
 "The Territorial Authority boundary is roughly about here.
 With total assholes on this side we are currently on, and only sort-of assholes on the other.
 So you can see how it makes sense to put a depot on that deserted island just across the line to help facilitate trade in, out, and through Asshole-vania over here."

-"The Authority on this side of the line _are_ a bunch of aggressive motherfuckin' assholes," said Shakes.
-"They must just fuckin' hate having that depot there."
+"The Authority on this side of the line _are_ a bunch of aggressive motherfuckin' assholes," agreed Shakes.
+"They must just hate having that depot there."

 "That's why the proprietors would prefer the island to generally be understood to remain 'deserted.'
 And it's also why the assholes patrolling the water we're currently in are particularly unfriendly dicks to good folks likes ourselves in the business of shipping.
 Hence my prerogative to get us moving again, and why we would be particularly grateful to have you assistance in that endeavor Captain Shakes."

-"Well, when you put it that way -- that particularly profitable way, I mean..." said Shakes.
+"Well, when you put it that way -- that particularly profitable way, I mean..."

 Hemi picked up a pair of calipers and measured the distance between the small grease-pencil x and the deserted island.
 "About 100 nautical miles..." he muttered mostly to himself.
 He set his notebook on the glass and scribbled calculations, pausing to take further measurements at some points.
 "We have to cut everything to the bone, but the math says we could make it. _Could_."